ToddlerQuest

 This project started with a simple observation from my wife: there wasn't a single free game site she felt completely comfortable putting in front of a toddler.
 That observation became the brief.

-Her instincts shaped decisions I wouldn't have arrived at alone — slower pacing, bigger feedback moments, audio as a reward rather than just a signal, and the importance of letting a child feel successful early in each interaction.
+My wife led the conceptual design of every game — what it teaches, how a child wins, what it should feel like to play.
+Her instincts shaped decisions I wouldn't have reached alone: slower pacing, bigger feedback moments, audio as a reward rather than just a signal, and letting a child feel successful early.

-The Nine Games
+The Games

 Each game targets a specific developmental concept appropriate for ages 2–5.
 They are self-contained, immersive, and designed to be playable in short sessions without needing to save progress.